bessagroup/rvesimulator/docs/source/readme.rst

 License
 -------

-Copyright 2023, Martin van der Schelling
+Copyright 2023, Jiaxiang Yi

 All rights reserved.

-This project is licensed under the BSD 3-Clause License.
+This project is licensed under the MIT License.
 See `LICENSE <https://github.com/bessagroup/bessa-pypi-template/blob/main/LICENSE>`__ for the full license text.